cfuehrmann/bringer/README.markdown

 Overview
 --------

-Bringer is a utility that acts as a program laucher and desktop switcher for Linux.
+Bringer is a utility that acts as a program launcher and desktop switcher for Linux.
 It occupies no screen space and only appears when it is invoked (typically by a keyboard shortcut of the window manager or desktop environment).
 While its appearance is simple, its features